Kharonkrayford/mattouille.github.io/README.md

-This Jekyll theme is based on the work of [renyuanz](https://github.com/renyuanz) called [Leonids](https://github.com/renyuanz/leonids).
+This Jekyll theme is based on the work of @renyuanz called [Leonids](https://github.com/renyuanz/leonids).
 Unfortunately development of it has fallen to the wayside and it appears PR's are no longer accepted.
 I have continued that development on my blog.

 This project is under MIT license, so feel free to make it your own.